July 4, 2022

 Crypto Pay API 1.1.3 (October 3, 2022)

-• New parameter fee in Invoice object shows the amount of charged service fees.
-Returned only if the invoice has paid status.
+• Added the field fee to the class Invoice to show the amount of charged service fees.
+Returned only in the Webhook update payload.

-• New parameter usd_rate in Invoice object shows the price of the asset in USD.
-Returned only if the invoice has paid status.
+• Added the field usd_rate to the class Invoice to show the price of the asset in USD.
+Returned only in the Webhook update payload.

 Crypto Pay API 1.1.2 (September 5, 2022)